All Collections

 Updated over a week ago

-When you connect a Monitoring Account to Worthy, which could be a debit card tied to your checking account (a credit card may only work if you have it tied to a checking account with the same bank), we fetch a daily list of transactions from that account.
-Our app then "rounds up" each purchase to the nearest full dollar.
+When you connect a Monitoring Account to Worthy, which could be a debit or credit card, we fetch a daily list of transactions from that account.
+Our app then "rounds-up" each purchase to the nearest full dollar.

-When the total round-ups reach $10, a bond purchase is queued on your Worthy account.
-You must login and confirm this round-ups purchase manually.
+When your roundups reaches $10, a bond purchase is queued on your Worthy account.
+You must login and confirm this roundups purchase manually.
 Once the purchase is confirmed, your $10 gets transferred via ACH to our bank, and a bond is issued to you when the final transfer clears.

-Please note that when your accumulated round ups reach $10, and the bond is triggered for your account, the $10 cost is deducted from the bank account you originally linked as a FUNDING source for your bond purchases (it does not come from the credit card you linked for monitoring the round ups).
+🚨 Important note: When your accumulated roundups reach $10, and the bond is triggered for your account, the $10 cost is deducted from the bank account you originally linked as a FUNDING source for your bond purchases (it does not come from the debit or credit card you linked for monitoring the roundups).

 Did this answer your question?